What is a cause of action in misleading or deceptive conduct?

 What is ‘in trade or commerce’?

 Section 2 of the ACL establishes that ‘trade or commerce’ includes any business or professional activity within or between places outside of Australia (whether or not it was carried on for the purpose of making a profit).
-In Australia, ‘in trade or commerce’ has been held in common law to be conduct that is carried out in a trading or commercial business, or that has a trading or commercial character.3
+In Australia, ‘in trade or commerce’ has been held in common law to be conduct that is carried out in a trading or commercial business, or that has a trading or commercial character.

 In the case of Australian Competition and Consumer Commission v Homeopathy Plus!
-Australia Pty Limited,4 Perry J held that trade or commerce has a wider definition that is not restricted to activities designed to make a profit.
-The Court in this case further established that ‘in trade or commerce’ is an expression of fact and common knowledge and should not be restricted to dealings or communications between parties who are at ‘arm’s length’ (i.e. transactions that are within open markets or between strangers only, or transactions that have the dominant objective of profit-making).5
+Australia Pty Limited, Perry J held that trade or commerce has a wider definition that is not restricted to activities designed to make a profit.
+The Court in this case further established that ‘in trade or commerce’ is an expression of fact and common knowledge and should not be restricted to dealings or communications between parties who are at ‘arm’s length’ (i.e. transactions that are within open markets or between strangers only, or transactions that have the dominant objective of profit-making).

-What is ‘misleading or deceptive’ conduct?
+What is considered ‘misleading or deceptive’ conduct?

-In the case of Google Inc v Australian Competition and Consumer Commission,6 French CJ, Crennan and Kiefel JJ held that the words “likely to mislead or deceive”, with reference to the general and ordinary meaning of the words, make it clear that it is not necessary to demonstrate actual deception to establish a contravention of section 18 of the ACL.
+- In the case of Google Inc v Australian Competition and Consumer Commission, French CJ, Crennan and Kiefel JJ held that the words “likely to mislead or deceive”, with reference to the general and ordinary meaning of the words, make it clear that it is not necessary to demonstrate actual deception to establish a contravention of section 18 of the ACL.
 The test for whether conduct is misleading or deceptive is an objective test that depends on:

 - The effect the conduct is likely to have had on ordinary or reasonable members of a particular class; and

 The courts have also noted that intention is not an element of misleading or deceptive conduct.
-This means that conduct can be misleading or deceptive even if the defendant believed they acted reasonably and honestly.8
+This means that conduct can be misleading or deceptive even if the defendant believed they acted reasonably and honestly.

-- The “conduct” in the circumstances, must lead, or be capable of leading a person into error;
+- The “conduct” in the circumstances must lead, or be capable of leading, a person into error;

 - The error or misconception must result from “conduct” of the individual or corporation (defendant), and not from other circumstances for which the individual or corporation is not responsible; and

 - “Conduct” is likely to mislead or deceive if there is a “real or not remote chance or possibility regardless of whether it is less or more than fifty per cent” that a reasonable person in the circumstances would be misled or deceived.
-10

 Can silence or non-disclosure be misleading or deceptive?

 The Courts use an objective test in determining whether silence or non-disclosure may have amounted to misleading or deceptive conduct by looking at whether or not there was a reasonable expectation of disclosure in the circumstances.
-If there was, the conduct is likely to indicate misleading or deceptive conduct.12 However, the Courts do not impose a general duty of disclosure on a person or corporation in every business transaction or circumstance and will determine whether or not misleading or deceptive conduct has been engaged in on a case by case basis.
+If there was, the conduct is likely to indicate misleading or deceptive conduct.
+However, the Courts do not impose a general duty of disclosure on a person or corporation in every business transaction or circumstance and will determine whether or not misleading or deceptive conduct has been engaged in on a case by case basis.

 Can representations as to future matters amount to misleading or deceptive conduct?